vpon-data/data-sdk/docs/Android.md

 # Debug Mode
 ---
-Config debug mode with setDebugMode when initilizing VDA SDK to enable or disable debug log when you implement the SDK.
+When you initilize Data SDK, you can enable debug mode with vpdataAnalytics.setDebugMode(true).

 ```java